This Post May Contain Affiliate Links. Please Read Our Disclosure Policy.

 Instructions

-• Make your shredded chicken: combine chicken breasts, Frank’s Red Hot Sauce, ghee, and salt in the pot of an Instant Pot.
-Do not add water.
-Secure lid and cook on Manual, high pressure for 20 minutes.
-Quick release pressure and remove chicken breasts from the pot.
+• Use quick release pressure and remove chicken breasts from the pot.
 Shred with two forks then return to pot.
-Add in 1 tablespoon mayonnaise and cook on Sauté mode a few minutes until sauce is absorbed.
+Cook on Sauté mode a few minutes until sauce is absorbed.

 Video